OpenWaterFoundation/owf-learn-mkdocs/README.md

 ## Release Notes ##

-The following release nodes indicate the update history for documentation, with GitHub repository issue indicated, if applicable (links to issues via README.md are not cleanly supported by GitHub so have to go to the issues page to find).
+The following release notes indicate the update history for documentation, with GitHub repository issue indicated, if applicable (links to issues via README.md are not cleanly supported by GitHub so use the repository issues page to find).

-* 2017-10-21 [2] - cleanup theme documentation.
+* 2017-10-21 [2,3,4] - cleanup theme documentation, add issue template.
 * 2017-10-20 [1] - switch to Material theme, update documentation based on experience.
 * 2017-08-07 - switch to Cosmo theme, update documentation based on experience.